bsdpot/potluck/mastodon-s3/README.md

 The REDISHOST parameter is the IP address of a LAN-based `redis` host, such as the `redis-single` potluck instance.

+The BUCKETHOST parameter is the public hostname of your S3 storage, such as `file.mastodon.instance`.

-The BUCKETHOST paramter is the hostname of your S3 storage.
+The S3HOSTNAME parameter is the hostname or IP of your S3 storage.

-The BUCKETUSER parameter is the S3 access id of your storage.
+The BUCKETUSER parameter is the S3 access-id for your storage.

-The BUCKETPASS parameter is the S3 password of your storage.
+The BUCKETPASS parameter is the S3 password for your storage.

-The BUCKETALIAS parameter is the public hostname for the files storage.
+The BUCKETALIAS parameter is an alternate hostname for the S3 storage, or repeat of BUCKETHOST.

 The BUCKETREGION parameter is the S3 region.